$R$-matrices and Hamiltonian Structures for Certain Lax Equations: -matrices on a coupled Lie algebra

-Below we will fix $R$ as in \eqref{Rmatrix}, and use it to construct Hamiltonian structures for integrable hierarchies whose Lax representation is defined on a coupled Lie algebra of the form \eqref{g}.
+This is the $R$-matrix that will be applied to construct Hamiltonian structures for integrable hierarchies whose Lax representation is defined on a coupled Lie algebra of the form \eqref{g}.
+Before carrying out the construction, let us give some remarks at the end of this section.

-\begin{exa} The $R$-matrix corresponding to the solution $(1,-1,2,-1,1,2)$ in \eqref{case1}, denoted by $\tilde{R}$, was first introduced by Carlet \cite{Carlet} on a coupled Lie algebra of difference operators (see Section~5 below).
-This $R$-matrix was used in \cite{Carlet, WX} to construct Hamiltonian structures for the Toda lattice hierarchy and the two-component BKP hierarchy respectively.
-It is easy to see that $\tilde{R}=R\circ\sg_2$, where $R$ is given in \eqref{Rmatrix}. \end{exa}
+\begin{rmk} The $R$-matrix corresponding to the solution $(1,-1,2,-1,1,2)$ in \eqref{case1}, denoted as $\tilde{R}$, was introduced by Carlet \cite{Carlet} on a coupled Lie algebra of shift operators (see Section~5 below).
+This is the $R$-matrix used in \cite{Carlet, WX} to construct Hamiltonian structures for the Toda lattice and the two-component BKP hierarchies.
+Observe that $\tilde{R}=R\circ\sg_2$, where $R$ is given in \eqref{Rmatrix}. \end{rmk}